ibm-cloud-docs/monitoring/config_agent.md

     * **new_k8s**: This parameter must be set to *true* to capture kube state metrics.

+    * **sysdig_capture_enabled**: This parameter is used to enable or disable the Sysdig capture feature.
+By default is set to *true*.
+For more information, see [Working with captures](/docs/services/Monitoring-with-Sysdig/captures.html#captures).

     An example yaml file looks like this:

      ```